 They would be making billions trading foreign exchange themselves.

-It's like believing someone can predict next week's winning lottery numbers.
-But rather than buy a ticket, they decide to write an online blog.
+It's basically like believing someone can predict next week's winning lottery numbers.

 It's fantasy land.